1993 reviews of the British honours system: Effects and later changes

-Major did not initially change the general policy of not honouring pop and rock musicians.
+Major did not initially change the general policy of not honouring pop and rock musicians (honours for cultural achievement were much more likely to go to ballerinas, composers and high-brow writers).
 Neil and Tim Finn of Crowded House were made OBE in the 1993 Birthday Honours, but this was still described as "surreal" in Q magazine.
-After Tony Blair became Labour leader, a number of pop and rock musicians were honoured in 1995 and 1996 including, in the 1997 New Year Honours, a knighthood for Paul McCartney, although this was dismissed as "sentimental populism" by The Guardian in an editorial which suggested that "the real test of daring would have been to award honours to Oasis".
+After Tony Blair became Labour leader, a number of pop and rock musicians were honoured in 1995 and 1996.
+This included Cliff Richard who was knighted in the 1995 Birthday Honours, though his citation noted it was for "services to music and charitable service", rather than his music work alone.
+When Paul McCartney was knighted in the 1997 New Year Honours it was soley for "services to music".
+McCartney's knighthood was dismissed as "sentimental populism" by The Guardian in an editorial which suggested that "the real test of daring would have been to award gongs to Oasis".

 After the change of government in 1997, which brought into power people much more attuned to pop and rock music, the numbers of people from these fields being honoured steadily increased and, although no members of Oasis have yet been honoured, this trend has accelerated over time, with MBEs eventually being given to grime pioneers Wiley and Dizzee Rascal.

 Military awards

 In the British military some awards are made for gallantry and others for meritorious service.
 British gallantry awards are divided into operational and non-operational awards, the latter being awarded for actions "not in the face of the enemy".
-There had been calls, as early as the 1930s, for separate gallantry awards for officers and other ranks to be abolished but these had not progressed.
-The Ministry of Defence's 1993 review, which was implemented between 1993 and 1995, largely focussed on these awards.
+In most cases there were separate gallantry awards for officers and those of other ranks.
+As early as the 1930s there had been calls for this practice to be abolished but no action was taken.
+The Ministry of Defence's 1993 review, which was implemented between 1993 and 1995, largely focused on these awards.
 It retained the basic structure of the awards, being divided into four tiers, but removed the rank distinctions.

 Non-operational awards

 Awards of the Air Force Cross for meritorious service ceased, being replaced by the MBE or OBE.
 The medal became an award purely for gallantry not in the face of the enemy and was extended to all ranks.
 The Air Force Medal, previously awarded to other ranks for similar conduct, ceased to be awarded.
-The Queen’s Commendation for Valuable Service in the Air, which had previously been used to recognise both meritorious conduct and gallantry, was replaced.
+The Queen's Commendation for Valuable Service in the Air, which had previously been used to recognise both meritorious conduct and gallantry, was replaced.
 Two new awards were introduced; the Queen's Commendation for Valuable Service recognised meritorious service by military personnel in any non-operational circumstance and the Queen's Commendation for Bravery in the Air was awarded for gallantry in the air.
 The Queen's Commendation for Brave Conduct, awarded to military and civilians for non-operational gallantry, was replaced with the Queen's Commendation for Bravery to match the new aerial gallantry award.